Large Language Model Can Transcribe Speech in Multi-Talker Scenarios with Versatile Instructions: Methods

 \subsection{Task Descriptions}

 To validate the performance of MT-LLM in executing speech recognition based on instructions in multi-talker scenarios, we simulated multi-talker overlapped speech audios from single-talker speech corpora, and designed six tasks along with corresponding instructions and generated the respective target text label.
-As illustrated in Fig. \ref{fig:overview} (b), the text instructions\footnote{The detailed instructions used for each task will be listed in the upcoming open-sourced repository.} pertain to the following tasks:
+As illustrated in Fig. \ref{fig:overview} (b), the text instructions pertain to the following tasks:

 \textbf{Multi-Talker (MT) ASR\quad} Simultaneously transcribing the speech of multiple talkers into text.
 This basic task challenges the model's ability to handle overlaps and distinguish between different talkers' voices within a single audio stream.